-A relocation package is a set of benefits and assistance that an employer provides to an employee who is required to move from one location to another for work-related reasons.
+A relocation package is a set of benefits and assistance that an employer provides to an employee who’s required to move from one location to another for work-related reasons.
+These employees can be brand new hires or current employees.

 Relocation packages are designed to help alleviate the financial, logistical, and emotional burdens associated with moving to a new city, state, or country for a job.